LaZeAsh/notes/content/notes/PyTorch Tensors.md

 ```

-Tensors follow the same rules as [[Matrices]] so you cannot do arithmetic operations with 2 tensors which have different shapes
+Tensors follow the same rules as [[Matrices]] so you cannot do arithmetic operations with 2 tensors which have different shapes (with the exception of tensor broadcasting)

+## Tensor Broadcasting

+The exception to the rule mentioned above is tensor broadcasting
+## More Math With Tensors

+Checkout https://pytorch.org/tutorials/beginner/introyt/tensors_deeper_tutorial.html#more-math-with-tensors for all the possible operations